 It was just another Tuesday when Dockside Cannabis saved a life.
 An older man, drenched in sweat and fumbling to find his ID, motioned me to pass him in line at Dockside’s SODO location.
 I frequented this shop to see Johnny, one of Seattle’s best budtenders.
 Johnny could intuit a customer’s smoking palette like nobody’s business.
 I had hardly said hello before the elderly man collapsed, and Johnny shot into action.
 He settled the man and kept him conscious while directing others to call an ambulance and to bring water.
 He addressed the store, asking if a doctor was on the premises.
 One was.
 With quick and careful attention, the man seemed stable as the ambulance arrived.
 So many pot shops claim to support their communities.
 On that Tuesday, I became a believer.

-“We’ve watched trends in the community, and people are ready for a self-shopping experience.” – Maria Valdez, Dockside Cannabis co-owner
+“We’ve watched trends in the community, and people are ready for a self-shopping experience.” – Maria Moses, Dockside Cannabis co-owner